Latest Lion Aid News

 Suddenly and rather out of the blue, support for our consistent stance that trophy hunting is not a conservation measure and has led to the overall decline in lion numbers comes from an unexpected source.
 Craig Packer of the University of Minnesota, a long-time lion researcher and a darling of the hunting community for a while, a recipient of funds from hunting organizations, a proponent of the sustainability of lion trophy hunting, has now seemingly had a change of mind.

-In this issue of Science NOW, based on an upcoming article in Conservation Biology, Packer’s team looked at several explanations for the decline.
+In an issue of Science NOW, based on an upcoming article in Conservation Biology, Packer’s team looked at several explanations for the decline.
 “Expanding agriculture, disease, and retaliatory killings might all play a role, but those threats paled in comparison to recreational hunting, according to the team’s analysis.

 Shooting for sport was responsible for 92% of hunters’ reduced success.”
 Translated – the hunters over-shot, and lion numbers plummeted.